-- " Evaluate the ability of the Campus Alert system to distribute multiple emergency messages - " Measure stakeholder participation in Campus Alert
+- " Evaluate the ability of the Campus Alert system to distribute multiple emergency messages. - " Measure stakeholder participation in Campus Alert.

-Messages:
+SMS Messages:

-" Campus Alert 10:15 a.m.: SHAKEOUT DRILL: DROP to the ground, COVER head w/ arms/ desk, HOLD ON for 1 minute.
+- " MESSAGE 1 10:15 CAMPUS ALERT for the SHAKEOUT DRILL: DROP to the ground, COVER head with arms or desk/chair, HOLD ON for 1 minute.
 Tell others around you.
-PRACTICE SAVES LIVES..

-- " Campus Alert 10:18 a.m.: SHAKEOUT DRILL: Health Sciences exercise CONTINUES with EVAC.
-Main campus exercise COMPLETE NO EVAC.
-More info: http://alert.utah.edu/so16. - " UU Alert 10:55 a.m.: SHAKEOUT DRILL: SHAKEOUT exercise COMPLETE.
+PRACTICE SAVES LIVES - " MESSAGE 2 10:18 CAMPUS ALERT for the SHAKEOUT DRILL: Health Sciences exercise CONTINUES with EVACUATION.
+Main campus exercise COMPLETE.
+NO EVACUATION.
+Return to normal activities.
+Tell others around you. - " ALL CLEAR 12:00 SHAKEOUT DRILL: Health Sciences exercise COMPLETE.
 ALL CLEAR.
-Win \$200 at campus store http://alert.utah.edu/so16post
+Complete short survey and enter to win 1 of 4 \$50 gift cards at the U Campus Store http://svy.mk/2oifyQE.